jab-r/react-jsonschema-form/cline_docs/productContext.md

 # Product Context

 ## Purpose
-react-jsonschema-form is a React Native component library that uses JSON Schema to declaratively build and customize forms.
+react-jsonschema-form is a React Native component library that uses JSON Schema to declaratively build and customize forms in the mobile react-native environment.
 It provides a powerful way to generate forms from JSON Schema specifications, making it easier for developers to create complex form interfaces for mobile platforms.

 ## Problems Solved
 1. Reduces boilerplate code needed to create forms